frederikbeimgraben/HSRT-Report/README.md

 1. **"This class can only be used with XeLaTeX" error**
    - Solution: Ensure you're using XeLaTeX, not pdfLaTeX
    - Check your editor's compiler settings
+   - Use Docker build (`make`) to avoid this issue

 2. **Bibliography not appearing**
    - Run `biber Main` after the first XeLaTeX compilation
    - Check for errors in `Main.bib`
+   - The Docker build handles this automatically

 3. **Glossary entries not showing**
    - Run `makeglossaries Main` after adding new entries
    - Ensure entries are referenced in the document using `\gls{term}`

+4. **Docker build not working**
+   - Ensure Docker Desktop is running
+   - Run `make docker-info` to check your Docker setup
+   - Check that port is not blocked by firewall
+   - Try `docker-compose build --no-cache` or `docker compose build --no-cache` for a fresh build
+   - The Makefile supports both `docker-compose` and `docker compose` automatically

+5. **SVG images not converting**
+   - Inkscape is required for SVG support
+   - Docker build includes Inkscape automatically
+   - For local builds: Install Inkscape separately

 ## 📄 License